ordavid-s/OutdoorRouterLocationEstimation/README.md

 ## Results

 An important factor in gathering data is the path on which the data was gathered.

-For best results it is best to gather from as many points around the router as possible, thus leading to the belief that there will be improved results using drones since with a drone you are not restricted to roads.
-The above behavior can be seen in the following examples:
+This can be seen in the following examples:

 We walked different paths to see how accurate the algorithm was based on the data gathering path.

 Home icon - actual location

 Cloud icon - estimate

 Important: circles were made smaller in order to better see path that was taken